wcyn/quill-flutter-action/README.md

 # This name will appear under your 'Actions' tab on GitHub
 name: Build and view android app on Quill

 # Controls when the workflow will run.
-It is recommended to run it when a pull request is
+It is recommended to run it when a pull request event occurs.
+By default, this
-# opened and when the pull request code is updated (synchronized)
+# will run when the Pull Request, is opened, reopened and synchronized (when the PR code is updated)
 on:
   pull_request:
-    types: [opened, synchronize]

 permissions:
   pull-requests: write # Needed to add comments to the Pull Request that triggered the build
   actions: write # Needed to cancel a workflow when it no longer needs to run